tobysaundersacourt/dog/README.md

 Because function centers now are up to us to choose, we can choose them according to our application.
 For example, if we're restricting our attention to a subspace, perhaps we could sample function centers using the local density of the projected-onto subspace.
 A good metric for tuning widths and function centers might be the error in representing polynomials in the basis.
 The normal equation may be used to get the absolute minimum squared-error.

+!
+I'm currently reading into PAW and ECP for smoothing out the interacting electron subspace.

+The code is made with Codex, and it shouldn't be used for production applications but mere demonstration.

 dog.py is 1D

 dog2.py is 2D